-FACT: President Biden has not proposed a ban on gas cars.
+FACT: The Biden-Harris administration has not proposed a ban on gas cars.
 Period.
 Full Stop.
 All claims to the contrary are completely false.
-And there is no proposed federal ban on gas stoves, hamburgers, or any of the other things opponents of clean energy falsely claim.\
+And there is no proposed federal ban on gas stoves, hamburgers, or any of the other things opponents of clean energy falsely claim.

-\Note the wording here applies to the federal government.
+Note the wording here applies to the federal government.
 Be mindful of state or local efforts to phase out gas cars and/or ban new methane gas hookups.